sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 This guide will demonstrate how to customize your Sourcegraph deployment by creating a [Kustomize overlay](#create-an-overlay-for-sourcegraph).

+> NOTE: All commands in this guide should be run from the root of this repository.

 ## Create an overlay for Sourcegraph

 **IMPORTANT NOTE**: It is recommended to create your own overlays within the [overlays](index.md#overlays) directory of your reference repository and avoid making changes to other directories to prevent potential merge conflicts during future updates.